Painter | Photographer

 His method consists of using photographs for his preliminary studies.
 He breaks down and recomposes the landscapes of the biggest city capitals in the world.
 As such, the artist creates new urban landscapes questioning our perception.

-The work of Serge Mendjisky is represented in public collections as well as private, including the ones in the Museum of Modern Art of Paris, the Museum of Art of Philadelphia and the Museum of Fine Arts of Pushkin in Moscow.
+His work is included in the collections of private collectors and also in public collections, including the Museum of Modern Art in Paris, the Philadelphia Museum of Art, and the Pushkin Museum of Fine Arts in Moscow.

 The artist depicts mostly world-known urban landscapes, that he redefines and reformulates in a new reality.